linehanMatt/tmp-content/blog/how-froyoo-uses-narrative-to-scale-identity-graph-creation.md

 **The Solution**
 =================

-In order to centralize their data acquisition strategy and have access to multiple suppliers all under one contract, Froyoo decided to leverage Narrative’s [Buyer Studio](https://www.narrative.io/buyer-studio).
+In order to centralize their data acquisition strategy and have access to multiple suppliers all under one contract, Froyoo decided to leverage Narrative’s [Query Builder](/products/query-builder).
 This solution gave them the ability to find and purchase the exact MENA data they needed from multiple providers in a fraction of the time it had taken them previously.

-Using Narrative’s [Buyer Studio](https://www.narrative.io/buyer-studio), Froyoo was able to access trillions of rows of raw data from numerous providers and customize their data delivery to be only cross-device data from the Middle East and Africa.
+Using Narrative’s [Query Builder](/products/query-builder), Froyoo was able to access trillions of rows of raw data from numerous providers and customize their data delivery to be only cross-device data from the Middle East and Africa.
 They were able to create a custom monthly data subscription that delivers their MENA identity data to them on their preferred schedule, at their preferred budget, and to their preferred endpoint.

 **The Results**
 ================